Teodor Rygier

-Teodor Rygier (9 October 1841, Warsaw - 18 December 1913, Rome) was a Polish sculptor known for his Adam Mickiewicz Monument in Kraków, Poland.
+Teodor Rygier (9 October 1841, Warsaw – 18 December 1913, Rome) was a Polish sculptor known especially for his Adam Mickiewicz Monument (1898) in Kraków, Poland.
+He was selected in the major competition by popular demand.

 Life

-Rygier studied in Warsaw, Dresden, Munich and in Vienna.
-In the years 1865-1866 he studied sculpture in Berlin and in Paris.
+Rygier studied in several European cities: Warsaw, Dresden, Munich and Vienna.
+In 1865-1866 he studied sculpture in both Berlin and Paris.
 Subsequently, Rygier lived and worked in Florence between 1873-1886, and from 1886 in Rome.
-The Academy of Fine Arts of St Petersburg named him an academic, while the Academies of Fine Arts of Florence, and Bologna nominated him an honorary associate.
+The Academy of Fine Arts of St Petersburg named him as an academic, while the Academies of Fine Arts of Florence and Bologna nominated him as an honorary associate.

-A stipend won in Berlin, which allowed him to study in Paris.
-There he displayed a life sized statue of the Madonna at the Salon Exhibition in Paris of 1866.
-He then returned to Poland to found a factory for the production of terra cotta statues, but the factory fell victim to a fire.
+He won a stipend in Berlin that allowed him to study in Paris.
+There he displayed a life-sized statue of the Madonna at the Salon Exhibition in Paris of 1866.
+He returned to Poland to found a factory for the production of terra cotta statues, but the factory fell victim to a fire.
 During 1867-1874, he also found patronage in Poland for the production of medallions and busts.
 In Warsaw exhibitions, he won awards in 1872 and 1873 for statues of Faith and Copernicus.
-He then completed among other works: a statue of the Immaculate Conception, a Coquette, a busts of the Madonna, and a bust of a girl titled il Sorriso.
+He completed several other works, including a statue of the Immaculate Conception, Coquette, busts of the Madonna, and a bust of a girl titled il Sorriso.